 Group tours are can be scheduled for audiences with disabilities and special needs, including those with developmental disabilities, learning disabilities, and mental illness.
 Tours emphasize discussion, include tactile learning opportunities, and can be customized according to your group’s specific needs.
 A museum staff member or volunteer docent may be scheduled to visit your school or organization in advance of your visit, and art-making opportunities can follow any tour.
 Please visit our tour programs page for more information and to schedule a group visit.

 All tours of the Zimmerman House begin at the museum and travel by van to the House.
 The van is equipped with a lift and can accommodate two wheelchairs.

 Due to the intimate nature of the House, guests using a wheelchair would need to transfer to a narrower chair available at the House.
 For those rooms that are not wheelchair accessible, photographs are available.

-In order to preserve the historic Zimmerman House, all guests to the House are required to wear disposable shoe covers or to remove their shoes upon entering the house.
+In order to preserve the historic Zimmerman House, all guests to the House are required to wear disposable shoe covers upon entering the house.
 Portable stools are available at the Zimmerman House for visitors with limited mobility.

 CURRIER MUSEUM ART CENTER

 The Currier Museum Art Center is an accessible facility.
 Disabled parking is available in the Art Center parking lot.
 All studios and public areas in the Art Center are wheelchair accessible.
 Accommodations for children and adults with disabilities can be made with advanced notice.

 The Art Center also offers Art from Art for groups of students who are unable to attend Art Center-based classes or would benefit from specially-designed programs at the Art Center.
 This is a creative arts program consisting of four weeks of multi-media art lessons focusing on the Currier Museum of Art’s collection.
 This program is particularly suitable for after-school programs, and children and adults with disabilities.